-The long term partnership with BCNZ will see a collaborative approach to projects, including spreading the awareness message during the charity’s 2013 Bowel Cancer Awareness Week (3-9 June 2013) and future events.
+The long term partnership with BCNZ will see a collaborative approach to projects, including spreading the awareness message during the charity’s yearly Bowel Cancer Awareness Week and future events.
 Cottonsoft shares BCNZ’s aim to raise awareness of the disease with frank discussion, education and drive to improve the screening process across the country.

 The statistics on bowel cancer in New Zealand alone are startling:

 - Each year, more than 1,200 New Zealand lives are lost to bowel cancer and almost 3,000 New Zealanders are newly diagnosed – making it our most common cancer affecting both men and women.